adjust/unity_sdk/README.md

 ### <a id="di-gps-adid">Google Play Services advertising identifier

 If you need to obtain the Google Advertising ID, There is a restriction that only allows it to be read in a background thread.
-If you call the method `getGoogleAdId` of the `Adjust` instance with a `Action<string>` delegate, it will work in any situation:
+If you call the method `getGoogleAdId` of the `Adjust` instance with an `Action<string>` delegate, it will work in any situation:

 ```cs
 Adjust.getGoogleAdId((string googleAdId) => {